LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/preparing_mitogenome_data.rst

 Novel reference mitogenomes
 ===========================

 We have generated novel mitogenome assemblies through sequencing of a set of reference specimens collected as part of same project as our example metabarcoding dataset.
-These mitogenomes were produced using the mitochondrial metagenomics (MMG) methodology, which you can read more about `here <https://doi.org/10.1186/s13742-016-0120-y>`_
+These mitogenomes were produced using the mitochondrial metagenomics (MMG) methodology [#]_

 These mitogenomes are stored in a genbank-format file called ``references_CCCPmitogenomes.gb`` file (see the Data and software box above).
 You might want to have a look at this file to see the format if you're not familiar with it, although if it's completely new keep reading to find out more.